Mobilpadde/NRAW.js/README.md

  })
 ```

 "Awesome!
-But what if I dont like a subreddit anymore?" - Well, that's a bit tougher!
+But what if I don't like a subreddit anymore?" - Well, that's a bit tougher!
 Ha!
 Got ya!
 You should've seen your face!
 Priceless!
 Don't worry, it's super easy too:

 ```javascript
 Reddit.subreddit("DogReactionGifs", function(info){